h365chen/cicd-as-autograder/docs/src/gitlab/course_creation.md

 In addition, it has Git repos served for special purposes:

-- A template repo for storing starter files
+- A repo for storing starter files
-- An assessment repo for storing assessment code
+- A repo for storing assessment code
 - One or many student repos

 If we use folder structure to present the idea, it looks like the following.